Top 3 Startup Challenges (And What To Do About Them!)

 There are several ways to find investors with the necessary funds for a startup.
 But you must market your ideas effectively and understand that you will be under more intense pressure to perform than you ever considered.

-The following are the types of investors:
+The following are the types of investors for a startup:

 Challenge #2: Growing Your Customer Base